davtoh/Sutils/README.rst

 ============
 ``pip install advutils`` should work for most users.

-Once sutils is successfully installed you can import the it in python as:
+Once advutils is successfully installed you can import the it in python as:

     >>>> import advutils